UPDATED JANUARY 22, 2018

-When you calculate the total time of the at-bat (about 5½ minutes) and add up the time between pitches, the shocking result is, for 94% of that at-bat nothing happened.
-A pitch-clock could have shaved a couple minutes or more off that at-bat.
+When you calculate the total time of the at-bat (about 5½ minutes) and add up the time between pitches, the shocking result is, for 94% of that at-bat nothing happened – no pitch, no swing, no ball in play, no hit-batsman, nothing!
+A #pitchclock would have shaved a couple minutes or more off that at-bat.

 [Original commentary published April 10.
 2017]